Rover (Kai song): Background and release

-In February 2023, SM confirmed that Kai plans to release a new solo album.
+In February 2023, SM confirmed that Kai would release a new solo album.
 On February 17, SM announced that his new EP, Rover, would be released on March 13.
 The song was released alongside the extended play and its music video on March 13.

 Composition

-"Rover" is a remake from Dara's original song titled "Mr. Rover"; it was composed by Cristian Tarcea, Dara, Valentina Nikova, YNGA, Gabriel Brandes and Young Chance, with the arrangement held by Tarcea and Imlay.
-It was described as a dancehall song featuring heavy bass, marimba, bells and various percussions.
-The lyrics, which was written by Park Tae-won, talks about of throwing off the restraints of others' viewpoints and living freely as a 'wanderer'.
-The song was composed in the key of C# minor, with a tempo of 186 beats per minute.
+A remake of Bulgarian singer Dara's original song titled "Mr. Rover", "Rover" was composed by Cristian Tarcea, Dara, Valentina Nikova, YNGA, Gabriel Brandes and Young Chance, with the arrangement held by Tarcea and Imlay.

+Described as a dancehall song with heavy bass, marimba, bells and various percussion instruments.
+The lyrics, which was written by Park Tae-won, discuss freeing onself from the restraints of others' viewpoints and living freely as a "wanderer".
+The song was composed in the key of C♯ minor, with a tempo of 186 beats per minute.

-Music video
+Music video and promotion

-The music video directed by Kim Ki-hyun, and Lee Hye-su of Swisher was released alongside the song by SM Entertainment on March 13.
-It was inspired by two movies: Billy Elliot (2000) and Catch Me If You Can (2002).
+The music video was directed by Kim Ki-hyun and Lee Hye-su of Swisher was released alongside the song by SM Entertainment on March 13.
+It was inspired by the films Billy Elliot (2000) and Catch Me If You Can (2002).